-That awful wait afterwards where you don’t want to look too interested or desperate but equally you want to show your interest and enthusiasm.
+That awful wait afterwards where you don’t want to look too desperate but equally you want to show your interest.

-Rather than contacting them straight away, you want to give a day or so after an interview to follow up.
+Rather than contacting them straight away, you want to give a day or so after interviews to follow up.
 You can then thank the interviewee for their time and confirm your interest in the company and role.